AlCalzone/ioBroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### __WORK IN PROGRESS__
+Updated `zwave-js` to `10.2.0`.
+This includes the following changes:
+* Fixed an issue where the possible states for `Notification` values could be incomplete
+* Fixed an issue where setting the time on some devices would always use UTC, even this should be done with local time
+* New and updated configuration files, see [Z-Wave JS releases](https://github.com/zwave-js/node-zwave-js/releases) for details

 ### 3.0.3 (2022-09-06)
 Fixed some more communication issues.
 If a device isn't working properly after upgrading to 3.x, try to re-interview it.